andrelandgraf/andrelandgraf/contents/articles/2023-04-15_a_business_case_for_full_stack_web_frameworks.md

 ### Moving libraries to the server

-Moving large libraries to the server can reduce the size of the client bundle.
+Using third-party libraries on the server can reduce the size of the client bundle.
 This can improve the performance of your app by reducing the amount of data that needs to be transferred over the network.

 For instance, when moving the data fetching to the server, we can remove the `react-query` dependency from the client bundle.
 This reduces the bundle size by 12kb (minified and gzipped) \[[9](https://bundlephobia.com/package/@tanstack/react-query@4.29.3)\].